bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/01_Installation/04_Supercomputers.rst

-However, if the administrators are not willing to install COMPSs through the packaging system, we also provide a **COMPSs zipped file** containing a pre-build script to easily install COMPSs.
+However, if the administrators are not willing to install COMPSs through the packaging system, we also provide a **COMPSs zipped file** containing a :spelling:ignore:`pre`-build script to easily install COMPSs.
 Next subsections provide further information about this process.

 Prerequisites